SvenRosvall/VLCB-Arduino/docs/MinimumNodeService.md

 ### Software Reset - OPC_NNRST(0x5E)

-Resets the module's microprocessr without changing any settings.
+Resets the module's microprocessor without changing any settings.

 ### Request Node Parameters by Index - OPC_RQNPN(0x73)

 Sends a OPC_PARAN(0x9B) with the specific parameter value requested.
-The exception is if the parameter inex is zero in which case a PARAN message is sent with the numebr of parameters available followed by a sequence of PARAN messages, one for each available parameter.
+The exception is if the parameter index is zero in which case a PARAN message is sent with the number of parameters available followed by a sequence of PARAN messages, one for each available parameter.